Andre Harrell: Death

 Harrell died on May 7, 2020, at his home in West Hollywood, California.
 He was 59, and news of his death was first announced on Instagram by D-Nice.
-According to Wendy Credle, Harrell's ex-wife, he had been suffering from heart problems in the time leading up to his death.
+According to Wendy Credle, Harrell's ex-partner, he had been suffering from heart problems in the time leading up to his death.
 At his funeral, held on May 23, among notable attendees were singers Mary J. Blige, Mariah Carey and record producer L.A.
 Reid.

+At Lehman College's Leadership Gala on September 14, 2023, alumnus Andre Harrell was awarded (posthumously) the degree of Doctor of Music, honoris causa.